hzeller/folve/README.md

 Filesystem accesses are optimized for streaming.
 If files are read sequentially, we only need to convolve whatever is requested, which minimizes CPU use if you do not need the full file.
-Simply playing a file in real-time will use very little CPU (on my notebook ~3% on one core).
+Simply playing a file in real-time will use very little CPU (on my fairly old notebook ~3% on one core).
 So this should work as well on low-CPU machines; on a Raspberry Pi 2, the CPU load to convolve a 44.1kHz/16 Bit file is about 22%.
 Folve can make use of multiple cores in parallel file accesses.

 Because input and output files are compressed, we cannot predict what the relationship between file-offset and sample-number is; so skipping forward